 Suicide warning signs are observable and different for every person.
 A common warning is change.
 That’s why friends and family, relatives and co-workers are usually the first to notice.
 People at risk for suicide may have mood changes, appear hopeless, depressed, agitated or angry.
 It’s important to ask about reasons behind the change.

 Suicide Risk Factors are stressful conditions or situations that if not discussed or resolved may increase the possibility of suicide.

 Airmen, Guardians and families are resilient--they learn to adapt and overcome all kinds of challenges.
 They deal with life stressors very well most of the time.
 However, they are so dedicated to being there for each other, they may forget to seek help for themselves.
 We all need help at one time or another--don't hesitate to ask for it.

 Military One Source offers tools and assistance to tackle Risk Factors such as:

-Chaplains, the Family Advocacy office and other support programs are available at all installations.
+Chaplains, the Family Advocacy office and other support programs are available at most active duty installations.

 Our website has a library of quick guides to help address a variety of crisis situations.

 Get to know your support tools and teams--and use them--they are here for you.

 Partners, spouses, adult family members and loved ones are often the first to notice suicide warning signs.
 The Department of the Air Force offers an online training video, Equipping Family Members to Help Airmen in Distress, to help us all see the warning signs, increase protective factors, strengthen bonds and learn about the resources, offices and programs ready to help.

 Frequent moves, family separations and deployments are part of the unique challenges of military life.
 We manage those situations in addition to the typical stressors most Americans face--such as job satisfaction, relationship issues and financial hardship.